The Red Line (TV series)

 The Red Line is an American drama limited television series created and written by Caitlin Parrish and Erica Weiss which premiered on CBS on April 28 and concluded on May 19, 2019.

 It stars Noah Wyle, Emayatzy Corinealdi, Aliyah Royale, Noel Fisher, Michael Patrick Thornton, Vinny Chhibber, Howard Charles and Elizabeth Laidlaw.
 The title refers to a rapid transit line in Chicago, Illinois run by the Chicago Transit Authority (CTA) as part of the city's "L" system.

 Premise

-The Red Lines plot involves a white cop in Chicago who mistakenly shoots and kills a black doctor.
-It follows three different families with connections to the case: the victim's husband and their adopted daughter; the daughter's birth mother, who is running for city council, who is married with a young son; and the policeman, whose brother is a paraplegic ex-cop and whose father is a retired police captain.
+In "The Red Line," the storyline centers on a Chicago police officer of Caucasian descent who shoots and kills an African American doctor.
+The narrative explores the lives of three families intertwined with the case:

+The first family consists of the victim's husband and their adopted daughter.
+The second family involves the birth mother of the adopted daughter, who is running for city council and is married with a young son.
+The third family is that of the police officer, whose brother is a former police officer with a disability, and whose father is a retired police captain.